 Since 1995 AvidTrader has provided trading ideas that help you to make money.
 The last place you want to try navigating alone is the fast-moving financial markets.
 And at AvidTrader, you are not alone.
 AvidTrader led the way in March 1996 with its live Traders Chat.
 Members of AvidTrader can share their own ideas and strategies with each other on a daily basis in real-time.

-The domestic equity markets are gaining ground for a second-straight session, continuing to rebound … [Read More...]
+The domestic equity markets are moving to the downside in late-morning action, amid lingering … [Read More...]

 by Larry Levin David Stockman recently penned an article "This Time is Not … [Read More...]

 After gaining ground in early action following some upbeat business activity reports out … [Read More...]

 by Larry Levin You can’t keep a resilient market down.
 Sure, it seemed … [Read More...]